We provide a wide range of services

 For this reason, we may ask a LOT of questions!
 We know that there are a myriad of linguistic options to meet your needs.
 We are interested in finding the perfect interpreter for you and your client.

-Pula maintains the accountability of two interpreters.
+Pula maintains the accountability and accuracy of any deposition is accomplished with two interpreters.